- All Topics

 I confirmed this opinion during a recent seminar for a group of supervisors and craftspeople.
 One of the discussions started with the question, "Isn't it true that if any given crew in this plant would lose its poorest performing people (about 10 to 20 percent of the total), the loss would hardly be noticed?"
 After the laughs and pointing had subsided, several people confirmed that there were always a number of people in any given crew who had "never accomplished an honest day's work."
 These people destroy morale and, in some cases, even slow the rest of the crew down.

-Management must deal with underperforming people.
+Maintenance management must deal with underperforming people.
 If you have a decent relationship with your union or your non-union workforce, they are usually receptive to discussing these matters.
 Poor performers are a big problem for them as well.
 It is also true that people cannot be more effective than the system in which they work allows them to be.
 Management can minimize the amount of wasted time and energy by implementing good maintenance and reliability processes.

 If you have many problems in your plant, operations typically requests more people on shift to fix the breakdowns.
 If this is the situation in your plant, you are going down the wrong path.